pedronandi/pedronandi/README.md

 ### Hi there! 😁

 My name is Pedro Nandi from Brazil (🇧🇷).
 I've been working as Software Developer since 2012 and currently I'm Back-end Engineer at [FESC Tecnologia](https://www.fescsaude.com.br/).
 I'm passionate about coding, so I've been always learning.
-Here, I share some projects that I've made.
+Here, I share some projects that I've built.

 Would you like to find me?